 A Magento merchant can configure the following payment methods: payment via check/money order, bank transfer, cash on delivery, purchase delivery, and zero subtotal checkout.
 The methods can be installed from an admin panel following the path: Admin → Stores → Configuration → Sales → Payment Methods.

 Your Magento store can use a payment method only during a checkout as in the Saved Credit Card method.
 This option is not recommended for use with customers, though, as a risk of data leak and insecure transaction is high.
 We recommend using the Saved Credit Card method. only for testing the checkout process during website development.

 An ecommerce payment gateway is a third-party service that approves credit card payments within your ecommerce software and basically bridges the transactions between your ecommerce store and a bank.

-An ecommerce payment gateway can be compared to a physical POS (point of sale) terminal in a supermarket or cafe.
-This service allows your customer to submit their credit card details and then validates it securely, making sure that this sensitive financial information passes from the customer to the merchant and then between the merchant and the bank.
+Think of it as a physical POS (point of sale) terminal in a supermarket or cafe.
+Just like a cash register, a payment gateway is provided and supported by a third party for your use and convenience.
+It accepts the credit card details of your customers, validates and encrypts them.
+Thus, sensitive financial information is securely transferred from a customer to the merchant and then between the merchant and the bank.

-A payment processor is a link that connects your bank with your customer’s bank.
+Lastly, a payment processor is a link that connects your bank with your customer’s bank.
 It processes the query from the payment gateway, validates and executes the info about the transaction, takes the money from the customer, and then sends the funds into the merchant account.
 Once this has taken place, it informs the payment gateway if the financial transaction was successful.

 In short, payment processors are financial institutions that operate in the background to provide payment processing services to online sellers and keep the process secure.